openethereum/parity-ethereum/README.md

 ## About Parity

-Parity's goal is to be the fastest, lightest, and most secure Ethereum client available.
-We are developing Parity using the sophisticated, cutting-edge Rust programming language.
+Parity's goal is to be the fastest, lightest, and most secure Ethereum client.
+We are developing Parity using the sophisticated and cutting-edge Rust programming language.
 Parity is licensed under the GPLv3, and can be used for all your Ethereum needs.

-By default, Parity will run a JSONRPC server on `127.0.0.1:8585`.
+By default, Parity will run a JSONRPC server on `127.0.0.1:8545`.
 This is fully configurable and supports a number of RPC APIs.

 If you run into an issue while using parity, feel free to file one in this repository